Plant DetailShow Menu

 Use this tree as a specimen, a shade tree, in an Asian garden or a street tree.
 Best grown in cool summer climates.

-Insects, Diseases, and Other Plant Problems: No serious problems.
+Insects, Diseases, and Other Plant Problems: No significant problems.
 See potential disease and insect problem fact sheets to the left.

 The Clemson Cooperative Extension Home and Garden Information Center has a factsheet on common maple diseases and insect pests.